How can a Watermark Generator protect your photos from theft?

 Digital materials could also be vulnerable to internal misuse even when stored in a shared cloud drive or private media library.
 If it is vague, if the content is already approved, still in production, or intended only for internal use, staff could use the content in error.

 While commonly unintentional, the unapproved use of digital content could be detrimental to your brand, spread fake news and misinformation, or even have dire legal consequences and implications.
 Watermarking could offer clarity when assets are only meant to be viewed, not shared.
+Here are a few key pointers to remember when watermarking your images:

 1 Text vs. Image Watermarks